User37som/libbitcoin/bx-wrap-decode.md

 ```
 Usage: bx wrap-decode [-h] [--config VALUE] [--format VALUE] [WRAPPED]

-Info: Validate the checksum of a Base16 data and recover its version byte
+Info: Validate the checksum of checked Base16 data and recover its
-and data.
+version and payload.

 Options (named):

 -c [--config]        The path to the configuration settings file.
 -f [--format]        The output format.
-Options are 'info', 'json', and
+Options are 'info', 'json' and
                      'xml', defaults to 'info'.
 -h [--help]          Get a description and instructions for this command.